SerhiiCho/timeago/docs/CONTRIBUTE_TRANS.md

 You can contribute a language support in 4 simple steps.
 All you need to do is to copy/paste 2 files and change them to match the language that you want to add.

 Finally, add 1 line to `README.md` file and 1 rule to a `rules.go`.
-Here is my [commit](https://github.com/SerhiiCho/timeago/commit/e7d1c00709e7b77a7c17889c96fd74574ae86731) for supporting Ukrainian language that shows changes that I did to add the support.
+Here is my [commit](https://github.com/SerhiiCho/timeago/commit/c1ee0429b540f1cce5eb61b6a3441022d9cb43e7) for supporting Dutch language that shows changes that I did to add the support.
 It's pretty straightforward.
 Waiting for you PR 😉.

 ## Step 1.
 Add translation file